808 Royal Avenue

 I am excited for the opportunity for the Campus to grow, however, changing the color of the building does not change the scale or size.
 Unfortunately, this proposal seems to value potential students at a higher regard than the functionality of our community, and you will soon see that I strongly disprove of the student housing.
 Therefore, I wish to addressed my concerns again on this platform as the previous survey does not reflect my opinion.
 My questions are: 1) Council: To what extend will Daniel Fountain be involved with the Councils considerations?
 Does his previous role on the Board of Directors for Douglas College present any conflicts?
 2) Campus: What are the benefits to the community and City by providing student housing?
 Will there be faculty responsible to ensure that students are following noise bylaws?
 Will the building be smoke-free?
 Will the Campus be responsible for hiring a waste management company for recycling and garbage and which street will the designated pick up be?
 3) City: How will the City and Developers address higher concentration of traffic and parking concerns?
 Will the City address parking infractions along Agnes, Moody, Mc Innes and 10th street differently?
 When was the last time a vehicle was towed from Moody or Mc Innes street?
 4) Is it possible to see other peoples posts and to have more transparency with how people are responding?

-kay asked 9 months ago
+kay asked over 1 year ago

 Thank you for taking the time to express your questions and feedback regarding the Rezoning and Development Permit applications for the proposed academic and student housing building at 808 Royal Avenue.
 As the project proposes to change the property’s existing zoning, Council consideration is required.
 Members of Council are required to adhere to the Council Code of Conduct and Provincial legislation in all deliberations.